bplmaps/lmec-main-site/content/research/geospatial.md

 ## Make a Request {#make-request}

->Whether you're new to the world of digital mapping, or you've been around the geospatial block more than once, we're here to help!
+>Whether you've been around the , we're here to help!
 Please reach out with GIS questions, project ideas, dataset inquiries, and any other cartographic .

 **What can our geospatial information library staff provide?**